Prayer

 Brilliant!
 I am in love with “Prayer”, and I want to read more of the poet’s work.
 “Prayer” is a masterpiece.

-The poem opens with a depiction of human bones.
-I’m reminded of Adedayo Agarau’s poem, 'Arrival' in which he writes, My bones shake the fortitude of loss.
+The leading poem opens with a depiction of human bones.
+I’m reminded of Adedayo Agarau’s poem, 'Arrival' (published online at Isele Magazine, December 2024 edition), in which he writes, My bones shake the fortitude of loss.
 Is the protagonist in Osahon Oka’s piece skeletal remains?
 I assume the protagonist has disassociated from his mortal remains and his spirit or soul has probably ascended to Heaven.
-But I think his corpse remains buried.
-He has used prayer as a conduit to arrive in Heaven.
+But I’m inclined to believe his corpse remains buried.
+He has used prayer as a conduit to ascend to Heaven where the poet is left spellbound by a garden.

-The colour green is employed symbolically.
+Have you noticed how the colour green is employed symbolically?
 First mentioned in line 7, we are invited to see a universe awash with green plants.
 Birds frolic in this green space.
 The mention of lemon grass evokes the senses of smell and taste.
 I’m particularly fond of lemon grass tea.
-The presence of devil grass, what we call couch grass in the UK, connotes the abundance of fast-growing greenery.
-In England we say, lush green.
+The presence of devil grass - what we call couch grass in the UK - connotes the abundance of fast-growing greenery.

-Is this world rich with life; however, is the poet dead?
-He asks the world to make him green in the end.
+In this world imbued with rich life however, is the poet dead?
+He addresses a listener (probably god) and asks that thing/person to make him green in the end.
 He wants his soil to be unfurled or shaken out of his stem.
 Is he a corpse in the soil?

-Other surreal characters are present in the body of the poem too, such as the queen and the paper mâché friends.
+Other surreal characters are present in the body of the poem too, such as the queen (a honey bee most likely) and the paper mâché friends.
 I'm reminded of the Mexican Festival: 'Day of the Dead.'
-A whole story unfolds as the reader is immersed in this in spectacular piece.
+A whole story unfolds as the reader is immersed in this spectacular piece.

 The protagonist performs an action that affects his environment every time we encounter him: I got here, I have flattened, I roll from that dactyl et cetera.
 The persona in the poem presents the poem’s most fundamental question in the middle of the piece as if we’re at the climax of the tale.